 Mr. Nicholson joined Lundin Petroleum in 2005 as Group Economics and Commercial Manager.
 He became General Manager of the Malaysia business in 2008 and Managing Director of the South East Asia business in 2012.
-He was appointed CFO of Lundin Petroleum in 2013.
-Mr. Nicholson has not served as a director of any public company in the last 5 years.
+He was appointed CFO of Lundin Petroleum in 2013 and became the President and CEO of the Corporation in April 2017.